naeem2000/naeem2000/README.md

 </div>

-- 🔭 I’m currently working on -> Always but not limited to: React.JS, Next.JS, TypeScript -> Python - Machine Learning, Linear Regression && Clustering.
+- 🔭 I’m currently working on -> Always but not limited to: React.JS, Next.JS, TypeScript -> Python - Machine Learning, Linear Regression && Clustering 🤖
-- 🌱 I’m currently learning -> Python, OpenAI ain't seen nothin' yet! :D
+- 🌱 I’m currently learning -> Python, OpenAI ain't seen nothin' yet! 👨‍💻
 - 👯 I’m looking to collaborate on -> Innovative projects that contains learning curves for all involved.
-I gym to have strong arms, so that I can hoist my team mates up with me easily.
+I gym to have strong arms, so that I can hoist my team mates up with me as we grow 💪
 - 🤔 I’m looking for help with -> Finishing a triple decked pizza.
-I always have trouble.
+I always have trouble 🍕🍕🍕
-- 💬 Ask me about -> Project ideas, client stories, problems that can be solved with ground-breaking code solutions, whats for supper.
+- 💬 Ask me about -> Project ideas, client stories, problems that can be solved with ground-breaking code solutions, what's for supper 😉
 - 📫 How to reach me -> LinkedIn & Email.
-Contact details are available on my personal website <a href="https://www.google.com" target="_blank">>Click Here<<a/>
+Contact details are available on my personal website <a href="https://www.google.com" target="_blank">>Click Here<<a/> 📩
-- 😄 Pronouns -> Pro_Noun?
+- 😄 Pronouns -> Pro_Noun? 😆
 - ⚡ Fun fact -> I have been playing League of Legends for 7 years.
-Talk about an old gamer on one game! :D -->
+Talk about an old gamer on one game! 👾 -->